Skip to main content

 Step 4: Convert CPU factor to power

-The interpoaltion only gave use the scaling factor; we need to apply that scaling factor to the processor's TDP to get the power drawn by the CPU at your specific CPU utilization.
+The interpoaltion only gives us the scaling factor; we need to apply that scaling factor to the processor's TDP to get the power drawn by the CPU at your specific CPU utilization.

 cpu-factor-to-wattage: